-No matter what your tiniest two-piece might tell you, skincare experts say tanning simply isn’t good for your skin.
+No matter what your tiniest two-piece might tell you, the answer to this is sadly, no.

 "The reality is that there is no 100% safe or healthy way to get a tan—a statement that makes me incredibly unpopular with friends,” says Dr. Persaud.
 “But it’s true and I think it’s really important that those of us with a voice in the beauty industry are clear on this."

-If you want to get a deeper glow while keeping your skin healthy, it’ll have to be an indoor activity.
-“The only ‘safe’ tan is a fake tan," Dr. Persaud says.
+If you want to get a deeper glow while keeping your skin healthy, it’ll have to be from a bottle.
+"The only ‘safe’ tan is a fake tan," Dr. Persaud confirms.

-- First, limit your sun exposure when the sun is at its highest and hottest.
-Depending on where you are, that usually starts around 11 a.m. or noon and extends until 2 p.m. or 3 p.m.
+- Limit your sun exposure when the sun is at its highest and hottest.
+Depending on where you are, that is usually from 11 a.m. or noon until 2 p.m. or 3 p.m.

-- Next, when you do go outside, apply sunscreen with a minimum of SPF 30.
-Increase to at least SPF 50 if you’ll be getting a lot of sun exposure.
-And remember to reapply once every two hours or if you get wet.
+- Apply sunscreen with a minimum of SPF 30.
+Increase this to at least SPF 50 if you’ll be getting a lot of sun exposure, and remember to reapply once every two hours or if you get wet.

-- Finally, dress the part.
-For an added layer of complexion protection, Dr. Persaud suggests wearing "a wide-brimmed hat, UV blocking sunglasses, and also a long-sleeved, light cover-up."
+- Wear the right clothing for an added layer of protection.
+Dr. Persaud suggests wearing "a wide-brimmed hat, UV blocking sunglasses, and also a long-sleeved, light cover-up."